0 Helpful / 2 Not

 2) Same thing with trash cans as there is with the benches, but it's not that hard to carry your own trash.
 Shouldn't have a problem with liter bugs anyway since the course is pay to play.

 Other Thoughts: This is one amazing course.
 Thanks to Rich Martin for designing this awesome course, and to the AADGC for putting all of their time and effort into making this the premiere course in the Fox Cities.
 This course is filled with great holes, and hard holes at that.
 Hole 11 definitely makes a run for first place as the hardest hole in the Fox Valley.
-This is a very tough course, but, for the most part, very fair.
+This is a very tough course, but, for the most part, fair.
+Some holes are a bit ridiculous from the blues/golds.
 If you're playing from the blues or golds and can score par go ahead and pat yourself on the back, you have done well for this course.
 If you are anywhere near this course you need to stop by and play it, like I said before, it is an amazing course and must be played if you are in the area.

 6 of 6 people found this review helpful.